What are Anxiety Symptoms?

 What Causes Anxiety and Panic Attack Physical Symptoms?

 Anxiety is intense fear.
 Fear’s message to you is, “Danger!”
-That message can stimulate the fight-or-flight response.
+That message can stimulate the fight, flight, freeze, fawn automatic response to a perceived threat.
 And that will get your adrenal glands involved.

 - Adrenaline (aka adrenalin or epinephrine)